 1. Copy your data

-From spreadsheets, to tables in web pages, databases—anywhere you can visualize a table with location data you can paste it into BatchGeo.
+From spreadsheets, to tables in web pages, databases—anywhere you can visualize a table with location data you can map multiple locations with BatchGeo.
 If you are starting from scratch, we recommend using our Spreadsheet Template to get started with your data, then simply copy the data over to BatchGeo to create a pin map.

 We make our best guess at your intended columns like the address, city, state, zip code, or latitude / longitude.
 You may want to set the options yourself if you don't like the default behavior.

 3. See your map

 We plot your postcodes / addresses and make your multi pin map.
 It may take a few minutes depending on how many addresses you have, if you already had latitude and longitude in your data it will map instantly.
 After you are done mapping the addresses you can save to a web page using the "Continue & Save" option.

 Street View Integration

 Multi Stop Routing